The Key the Secret

-"The Key the Secret" is the debut single by British group Urban Cookie Collective, released in June 1993 from their debut album, High on a Happy Vibe (1994).
-It features vocals by British singer Diane Charlemagne.
-The song peaked at number one in the Netherlands and was a top 5 hit also in Australia, Belgium, Germany, Ireland, and the UK, where it reached number two.
+"The Key the Secret" is a song by British group Urban Cookie Collective, released in June 1993 by Pulse 8 from the group's debut album, High on a Happy Vibe (1994).
+The song features vocals by British singer Diane Charlemagne and peaked at number one in the Netherlands.
+It was a top-5 hit also in Australia, Belgium, Germany, Ireland, and the UK, where it reached number two.
+Its music video was directed by Lindy Heymann, featuring the group in an indoor botanical garden.
+The song has been remixed several times.

-Today, the song is widely regarded as one of the biggest dance music anthems of the '90s and has been remixed several times.
-A remix of the song was also included in episode 2 of the second series of Channel 4's drama series Queer as Folk in 2000.
-"The Key, The Secret" was more recently covered by Phobos & Deimos.
-And German pop singer Jasmin Wagner, better known as Blümchen, heavily sampled the chorus and the beat of the song in the German version as "Er ist so süß" in 2000, which was released on her fourth studio album, Die Welt gehört Dir.

 Background and release

-"The Key the Secret" was originally a track written at home by Rohan Heath in a soul and hip hop vein.
+"The Key the Secret" was originally a track written at home by group member Rohan Heath in a soul and hip hop vein.
 It was released on the tiny Unheard Records label.
 After a subsequent re-mix provoked a massive club response it was picked up by the Pulse 8 record label and released on 28 June 1993.

+Italian Bologna-based Expanded Records gets credit for the hook on the track as they discovered that one of their own tracks had the same riff.
+MD Giovanni Natale of Expanded Records told Billboard magazine in October 1994, "When we pointed out to their U.K. record label, Pulse-8, that the Urban Cookie Collective's riff was the same as the one from out project Glam's release 'House Party', we came to an amicable agreement on rights with their publisher, peermusic, who behaved like gentlemen over the matter."